 SeaWorld San Diego - At Sesame Street's Bay of Play, little ones can go for a ride on Abby's Sea Star Spin and Elmo's Flying Fish, plus meet their favorite Sesame Street friends!
 Little ones love meeting new sea life animal friends.

-LEGOLAND –Toddlers and preschoolers love the playgrounds and water play areas of LEGOLAND.
+LEGOLAND –Toddlers and preschoolers enjoy the playgrounds and water play areas of LEGOLAND.
 It’s best to stick to rides with no height requirements.
 It can be more challenging for a parent with two small children to manage some of the rides built for two, so avoid those if you don’t have two adults in your party.
-The aquarium is sure to be a hit, and the water park has shallow areas designated for toddlers.
+The aquarium is sure to be a hit, and the water park has shallow areas specially designated for toddlers.

 Best Theme Parks in California for Elementary Ages